riotshield/PopcornTimeTV/README.md

 PopcornTime experience to Apple TV.

 ##Version
+- 0.5.0 - Added VLC support for HD goodness!
+You can watch watch your favourite shows in 720 and 1080p.
+A new welcome screen was also implemented and a handful of bugs were fixed.
 - 0.4.3 - Fix an issue with streaming torrents.
 PopcornTorrent is now bumped to v1.0.9
 - 0.4.2 - Fix a bunch of crashes and implement the new layout for TV Shows.
 (Note: TV Shows can only play 480p as VLC support isn't added yet.)
 - 0.4.1 - Added TV Show Search, fix adding/removing items to the watchlist, video quality picker (Note: TV Shows can only play 480p as VLC support isn't added yet.)